 Fran S. from Canada recently completed the hakama, which she says got a nice reception at her dojo, and offers these helpful hints: It should appear that there are five, not six, pleats in the front of the hakama (for the five virtues, which are benevolence, justice, courtesy or propriety, integrity and wisdom), so make sure the overlapping pleats at center front overlap enough so they don't pull apart; she suggests a little more than the 3/4" in the pattern, especially if you use a heavy fabric.
 Also, make sure the back himo are long enough; she suggests they should be 3/4 the length of the front himo rather than the 1/2 as directed in the pattern.
 Fran also recommends Supertex for the backboard stiffener.
 It is a bookbinding board/leather mix used in handbags and luggage that offers "just the right combination of stiffness and flexibility."
 She says it comes in different weights, but is not washable.

 A customer from Pennsylvania shares the following: "The pattern suggestions for the side stiffening of the Kataginu note that whalebone was traditionally used, and now thin slices of bamboo are used.
-My family did own a whalebone factory during Victorian times, but the factory closed and the family fortune was lost when corsets went out of fashion.
 Even though I have access to bamboo, I use sport webbing.
 I cut a wide webbing to 3/8" (1cm) and sew it to the Kataginu edge, then turn it under twice for a clean finish (and so I don't have to make a casing)."